palonso444/MineMadness/README.md

 BUG: wisps pass sometimes above the walls.
 Should pass always under them

-BUG: characters don't level up
+BUG: characters don't level up when killing monsters

 Level number as a popup at beginning of level